 The CookingChew.com Garlic Shrimp With Mushrooms goes well on top of or beside polenta.

 It is also the perfect side dish for slow-roasted meat, such as pot roast or various stew varieties.
 You can serve pork chops on a base of parmesan polenta.

-You can also serve soft-cooked polenta with meatloaves, chicken breast, lamb, pork, and short ribs.
-You can serve fried polenta with delectable marinara sauce or crush it and use it as a crispy ingredient in various salads.
+You can serve fried polenta with delectable marinara sauce or crush it and cook the crumbles in the air fryer to use as a crispy ingredient in various salads.